DiegoZG/DiegoZG/README.md

 ## I'm a Developer!!

 - 🔭 I’m currently working on developing AI applications!
-- 🌱 I’m currently learning how to implement AI into my projects and AWS!
+- 🌱 I’m currently learning how to implement AI into my projects, as well as learning Machine Learning using Python and Scikit-learn!
 - 👯 I’m looking to collaborate on open source projects!
 - 🥅 2024 Goals: Contribute more to Open Source projects, learn more about AI.
 - ⚡ Fun fact: I love to play video games, watch anime and lift weights! :D